-The primary example of debt liabilities is interest-bearing debt.
+The primary example of debt liabilities under section FE 15 is interest-bearing debt.

 Interest-free loans from shareholders

 Paragraph (b) excludes from non-debt liabilities any financial arrangements providing funding to the entity if either:

 - the funding is advanced pro rata with shareholding; and/or - the shareholder (along with any associated persons) holds 10 percent or more of the voting interests in the company.